Published on November 6th, 2013 | by Mattress Journal0

 This famous actress and author thrives on healthy meals, takes vitamins, and drinks water throughout the day.
 An article on People magazine mentions that during an appearance on Ask Dr. Brandt on Sirius XM Radio Paltrow said, “For me, sleep is a major thing.
 I don’t always get it, and when I don’t, I look like I’ve been hit by a truck.”

-This famous songstress and mother of twins knows the importance role sleep plays for taking care of herself and her children.
+This famous songstress and mother of twins knows the important role sleep plays for taking care of herself and her children.
 She told ET that she makes sure to schedule enough time for sleep into a busy day.
 “I make time to sleep.
 I think it’s very, very important,” Lopez says.

 Rest isn’t just important to the ladies, McConaughy recognizes that he doesn’t feel as good on days that he receives less than 8 1/2 hours of solid sleep.
 According to People, he said, “I’m not near as good the next day if I get less.”